zeustd/fleet-manager-php/README.md

 You can also use the getFleet method to retrieve a list of all vehicles in the fleet:
 This would print a list of all vehicles in the fleet, with each vehicle on a new line in the format "YEAR MAKE MODEL".

-There is no UI for this, anyone willing to contribute please feel free to send a PR
+This project does not contain any UI design or files, it only contains classes, php functions and a datbase schema that you may use.

+If you would like to contribute, fix, update, refactor this code please feel free to discuss and send PR's PR's for UI are welcome as well. please share your ideas and discuss first before working on any PR's so we are alligned.

 ### Supported Features: